I-Al-Istannen/Lighthouse/README.md

 </div>

 ## Features
-Lighthouse periodically inspects all running containers, extracts their image and the base image you provided as a label.
+Additionally to watching all containers for updates, **Lighthouse** also periodically inspects all running containers, extracts their image and the base image you provided as a label.
 It verifies the base image is up to date using the docker registry and then *also verifies*, that your container image is actually based on the most up-to-date version of the base image.

-If Lighthouse detects that the local reference base image is outdated, it will automatically update it to ensure all checks work correctly.
+If **Lighthouse** detects that the local reference base image is outdated, it will automatically update it to ensure all checks work correctly.
 If the container is based on an outdated image, it will notify you in discord.

+If **Lighthouse** finds a container without a `lighthouse.base` label, it will try to find updates for the container's image instead.
+This ensures containers running images unchanged will also be checked for updates - even without any special label.

+If you do not want to check all containers for updates, you can set **Lighthouse** to opt-in mode using the `--require-label` flag.
+If it is set, **Lighthouse** will only consider containers with the `lighthouse.enable=true` label.

+To save you from many duplicate notifications, **Lighthouse** keeps an internal database of all images it *successfully* notified you about.
+Unless you pass the `--notify-again` flag, **Lighthouse** will only notify you once per image.
+It might be a good idea to mount the `/data` directory in the container, so this database is not lost when you recreate the container.

 ### As bulletpoints
 - Watch labeled containers